sushil2601/javaScript_practise/REACT.md

                 .improved performance.
                 .code reusability.

-Q. What is Babel?
-Ans :-
-        Babel in react is used to tranpile JSX in to javaScript which browser can understand.

 Q.Difference b/w declarative and imperative appraoch
 Ans:-
         .Declarative appraoch:-  focus on describing the desired result without specifying the step-by-step process.